 Let us now talk about IoT and understand how different it is from Embedded System programming.

 IoT is a system of relevant computing devices that provide with unique identifier and the ability to transfer the data over a network.
 IoT is nothing but bringing things to life.
-A device is connected to internet and the usability of the device is easy.
-It consists of five major elements.
-To know more about IoT refer Introduction to IoT.
+A device is connected to internet and the usage of that device is made easy.
+It consist of five major elements which are called out in the diagram below.

 Difference between Embedded System programming and IoT programming:

-Here goes the answer for difference: Embedded system programming is subset of Internet of Things (IoT) programming.
+Here goes the answer or difference: Embedded system programming is subset of Internet of Things (IoT) programming.
 Let us take a practical view on this.

-Moving further, IoT gateway (ex: gateway to monitor multiple street light monitoring devices) is more powerful device.
-This connects / monitors multiple IoT devices and also connects them with the cloud.
+Moving further, IoT gateway (ex: gateway to monitor multiple street light monitoring devices) is more powerful device which connects / monitors multiple IoT devices and also connects them with the cloud.
 This requires IoT device to run an Operating System in it.
 These are EOS or RTOS as explained in the previous section.
-To meet some IoT specific requirements (ex: security) OS providers are making changes and releasing a flavor to meet IoT needs.
+To meet some of the IoT specific requirements (ex: security) OS providers are making changes and releasing a flavour to meet IoT needs.
 Android Things, Amazon FreeRTOS, RIOT OS are some of the examples of IoT specific OS.

-Hence, from a Embedded system developer’s perspective, programming IoT device or IoT gateway will remain the same.
+From a Embedded system developer’s perspective, programming IoT device or IoT gateway will remain the same.
 They will use a programming language (like C) and use a target platform in order to develop them.
-However the role of Embedded system developer has grown more in IoT domain, as he/she not only has to develop the device (product view) but also integrate them into the cloud (solution view).
-This is the process in order to have an end-to-end IoT solution work.
+However the role of Embedded system developer has grown more in IoT domain, as he/she not only has to develop the device (product view) but also integrate them into the cloud (solution view) in order to have an end-to-end IoT solution work.